openseg-group/OCNet.pytorch/README.md

 Update on 2019/05/27.

-**We strongly recommend you to star our new code base [openseg.pytorch](https://github.com/openseg-group/openseg.pytorch) and our approach achieves SOTA on all 6 benchmarks and outperforms all the previous approachs by more than 1%~2%.**
+**We strongly recommend you to star our new code base [openseg.pytorch](https://github.com/openseg-group/openseg.pytorch) and our approach achieves SOTA on all 6 benchmarks and outperforms all the previous approaches by more than 1%~2%.**

 Update on 2019/01/27.